fsprojects/FSharp.Formatting/docs/styling.md

 1. Don't do any styling or documentation customization and simply write content.
 This is by far the simplest option to maintain.

 2. Add content such as an `docs/index.md` to customize the front-page content for your generated docs.
-   You can also add content such as `docs/reference/fslib.md` to give a bespoke langing page for one of your namespaces, e.g. here assumed to be `namespace FsLib`.
+   You can also add content such as `docs/reference/fslib.md` to give a bespoke landing page for one of your namespaces, e.g. here assumed to be `namespace FsLib`.
 This will override any generated content.